websauna/websauna/docs/source/tutorials/deployment/providers/amazon.rst

 Deploying on Amazon EC2
 =======================

-These is Amazon specific instructions to deploy Websauna with :term:`Ansible`.
+These are Amazon specific instructions to deploy Websauna with :term:`Ansible`.

 Getting a EC2 machine
 =====================